Airservices continues to work with the aviation industry to improve runway safety. The following Runway Safety products have recently been released:

 Runway incursions are an ongoing safety concern, with approximately 15-20 occurring in Australia every month.
 Reducing the number of runway incursions is paramount to improving runway safety.

 ICAO defines a runway incursion to be “Any occurrence at an aerodrome involving the incorrect presence of an aircraft, vehicle or person on the protected area of a surface designated for the landing and take off of aircraft” (ICAO Doc 4444–PANS-ATM).

-Runway incursions are a serious safety concern around the world and have resulted in fatal collisions between aircraft, and between aircraft and vehicles, with many resulting in fatalities.
+Runway incursions are a serious safety concern around the world and have resulted in fatal collisions between aircraft, and between aircraft and vehicles.
 Please review the documents below for more information on how you can avoid being involved in a runway incursion.

 Runway incursion hotspots

 Fortunately, most runway incursions have no immediate safety consequences.
 However, there are regular incursions (particularly at the capital city Class D airports) that have significant potential for a collision.

 Incident reports show that runway incursions do not occur randomly around the aerodrome, but are often clustered at particular locations.
 These are known as ‘hotspots’.

 Runway incursion hotspot diagrams are an ICAO-endorsed and internationally-recognised means of providing information about aerodrome locations with an increased risk for incursions.
 Significant hot spots may be included in the aerodrome diagrams in ERSA and DAP.
 Airservices has developed hot spot flyers for the following airports:

 - Moorabbin aerodrome

 - Bankstown aerodrome